Codecademy/docs/content/general/concepts/what-is-cloud-computing/what-is-cloud-computing.md

 ### 5. Scalability

 Users do not have to over-provision resources for future peak levels of business activity with cloud computing.
-Instead, users only provide the resources that they require.
+Instead, users are only provided the resources that they require.
 Users can instantly grow and shrink capacity by scaling these resources up or down as your business needs change.